McTavishLab/OpenTree-SSB2020-site/index.md

 <h2 id="code-of-conduct">Code of Conduct</h2>

 <p>
-Everyone who participates in Carpentries activities is required to conform to the <a href="https://docs.carpentries.org/topic_folders/policies/code-of-conduct.html">Code of Conduct</a>.
+Everyone who participates in SSB2020 is required to conform to the <a href="https://systbiol.github.io/ssb2020/code_of_conduct.html">Code of Conduct</a>.

 <p>
 We will use this <a href="{{page.collaborative_notes}}">TBA collaborative document</a> for chatting, taking notes, and sharing URLs and bits of code.